Mighty Moshin' Emo Rangers: 2015 Special

 A final film was made as a series finale in 2015, when it became obvious that there would be no feasible way to bring the cast in long-term to make more episodes nor the feature-length film they initially planned to make.
 On 20 June 2014 the Emo Rangers Facebook Page announced that they wanted to film a movie using a $5,000,000 budget at Shepperton Studios.
 No further information was released about that film as of July 2015.
 The 31 October 2015 release of the anniversary special suggests that MTV dropped Emo Rangers, forcing the cast and crew to improvise on a much smaller budget.

-Development

-Inspiration

-The creators have given two versions for how the idea of the show came about.